Curfew

 Atlanta Police Department enforce a curfew in Atlanta, Georgia, during the 2020 George Floyd protests.

 A curfew is an order that imposes certain regulations during specified hours.
 Typically, curfews order all people affected by them to remain indoors during the evening and nighttime hours.
 Such an order is most often issued by public authorities, but may also be given by the owner of a house to those living in the household.
 For instance, children are often given curfews by their parents, and an au pair is traditionally given a curfew by which time they must return to their host family's home.
 Some jurisdictions have juvenile curfews which affect all persons under a certain age not accompanied by an adult or engaged in certain approved activities.

 Curfews have been used as a control measure in martial law, as well as for public safety in the event of a disaster, epidemic, or crisis.
-Various countries have implemented such measures throughout history, including during World War II and the Gulf War.
+Various countries have implemented such measures throughout history, including during World War II.
 The enforcement of curfews has been found to disproportionately affect marginalised groups, including those who are homeless or have limited access to transportation.

 During the COVID-19 pandemic, curfews were implemented in several countries, including France, Italy, Poland and Australia, as a measure to limit the spread of the virus.
 However, recent studies have reported negligible or no effect, and even a potential increase in virus transmission.
 The use and enforcement of curfews during the pandemic has been associated with human rights violations and mental health deterioration, further complicating their use as a control measure.
 Curfews may also impact road safety, as studies indicate a potential decrease in crashes during curfew hours but an increase in crashes before curfew due to rushing.